Education competencies: Managing relationships

 - In what ways can I personally foster a new relationship between two people in my organization?

-- What people can I encourage to collaborate their efforts for the purpose of reaching the organization’s goal?
+- What people can I encourage to collaborate their efforts for the purpose of reaching the organization’s

 - What is the worst-case scenario involving a difficult relationship, and what response should I prepare?

-- What informal meeting(s) can I orchestrate to promote a relaxed discussion with someone I am having personal problems with?
+- What informal meeting(s) can I orchestrate to promote a relaxed discussion with someone I am having personal

 To avoid overdoing managing relationships, ask yourself: